• Train

 Viso Suite is the world’s only end-to-end computer vision platform.
 Request a demo.

-This article will explain the differences between the three types of neural networks and cover the basics of Deep Neural Networks.
+This article will explain the differences between the three types of Deep Neural Networks and deep learning basics.
 Such deep neural networks (DNNs) have recently demonstrated impressive performance in complex machine learning tasks such as image classification, image processing, or text and speech recognition.

 In particular, we will cover the following neural network types: